Testing Claims About VariationIn Exercises 5–16, test the given c... | Channels for Pearson+

 1

-Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis states that the standard deviation of birth weights for girls is equal to that of boys (σ = 660.2 g).
-The alternative hypothesis states that the standard deviation of birth weights for girls is not equal to that of boys (σ ≠ 660.2 g).
+Step 1: Identify the null hypothesis (H₀) and alternative hypothesis (Hₐ).
+The null hypothesis states that the standard deviation of pulse rates is equal to 10 beats per minute (variance = 100).
+The alternative hypothesis states that the standard deviation is not equal to 10 beats per minute (variance ≠ 100).

-Step 2: Identify the test statistic to use.
-Since this is a test about the population standard deviation, use the chi-square test for variance.
-The test statistic is given by the formula: χ² = ((n - 1) * s²) / σ₀², where n is the sample size, s is the sample standard deviation, and σ₀ is the hypothesized population standard deviation.
+Step 2: Determine the test statistic.
+The test statistic for a variance hypothesis test is calculated using the formula χ² = (n - 1) * s² / σ², where n is the sample size, s² is the sample variance, and σ² is the hypothesized variance.
+From the StatCrunch display, the Chi-Square statistic is given as 195.17229.

-Step 3: Calculate the degrees of freedom (df).
-The degrees of freedom for the chi-square test is given by df = n - 1, where n is the sample size.
-In this case, n = 30, so df = 30 - 1 = 29.
+Step 3: Identify the degrees of freedom (DF).
+The degrees of freedom for this test are calculated as n - 1, where n is the sample size.
+In this case, DF = 153 - 1 = 152.

-Step 4: Determine the critical value(s) or P-value.
-Since this is a two-tailed test (σ ≠ 660.2 g), find the critical chi-square values for a significance level of 0.01 and df = 29.
-Use a chi-square distribution table or statistical software to find these values.
-Alternatively, calculate the P-value based on the test statistic.
+Step 4: Compare the P-value to the significance level (α = 0.05).
+The P-value is provided as 0.0208.
+If the P-value is less than α, we reject the null hypothesis; otherwise, we fail to reject it.

-Step 5: Compare the test statistic to the critical value(s) or compare the P-value to the significance level (α = 0.01).
-If the test statistic falls outside the range of the critical values or if the P-value is less than 0.01, reject the null hypothesis.
-Otherwise, fail to reject the null hypothesis.
-State the conclusion in the context of the problem: whether there is sufficient evidence to support the claim that the standard deviation of birth weights for girls is different from that of boys.
+Step 5: State the conclusion.
+Based on the P-value (0.0208 < 0.05), we reject the null hypothesis.
+This indicates that the pulse rates of men do not have a standard deviation equal to 10 beats per minute.
+The results suggest that the range rule of thumb may not be effective for estimating the standard deviation in this case.

 Verified video answer for a similar problem: